David B. Pruett, Ph.D.

-Dr. Pruett’s areas of specialization are American folk and popular musics, commercial country music, MuzikMafia, musics of the Middle East and India, composer Carl Orff and the Güntherschule, and German language and literature.
-Secondary areas of interest include global popular music, second language acquisition, and study abroad.
-His publications include articles in the journal Ethnomusicology 55(1) (winter 2011), the Country Music Annual 2002, The Encyclopedia of Popular Music of the World (2005), four entries in the Encyclopedia of Appalachia (2005), Discourses in Music 4:1 (Fall 2002), an article on Carl Orff in the Journal of Historical Research in Music Education 24(3) (April 2003), twenty entries in the Grove Dictionary of American Music 2nd ed.
-(2014), and his monograph on the MuzikMafia (2010).
-Since spring 2000 he has presented 47 academic papers at meetings for the Society for Ethnomusicology (SEM), the American Musicological Society (AMS), the Society for American Music (SAM), the International Association for the the Study of Popular Music (IASPM-US), the Experience Music Project (EMP), the International Bluegrass Symposium, the International Country Music Conference (ICMC), and Tennessee's CMENC.
+Dr. Pruett’s publications include articles in the journal Ethnomusicology, the Country Music Annual 2002, The Encyclopedia of Popular Music of the World (2005), four entries in the Encyclopedia of Appalachia (2005), Discourses in Music 4:1 (Fall 2002), an article on Carl Orff in the Journal of Historical Research in Music Education, twenty entries in the Grove Dictionary of American Music 2nd ed.
+(2013), and his recent monograph, MuzikMafia: From the Local Nashville Scene to the National Mainstream (University Press of Mississippi, 2010).
+Since spring 2000 he has presented 46 academic papers at meetings for the Society for Ethnomusicology (SEM), the American Musicological Society (AMS), the Society for American Music (SAM), the International Association for the Study of Popular Music (IASPM-US), the Experience Music Project, the International Bluegrass Symposium, the International Country Music Conference (ICMC), and Tennessee's CMENC.
 In 2009 Dr. Pruett released his first recording Bella-Musiqa, an album of instrumental music from the Middle East.
-He is on the board of advisors to the Southern Music Hall of Fame and is a member of the national music honor society Pi Kappa Lambda.
+He is former President of the Northeast Chapter of the Society for Ethnomusicology (NECSEM), on the board of advisors to the Southern Music Hall of Fame, and is a member of the national music honor society Pi Kappa Lambda.

 |Professional Development and Service||Study Abroad|